spayot/arjancodes-hotel_db_v3/README.md

 * add a few fields to the customer database (address + consent to receive marketing email)
 * create a new `/room_availability/v1` endpoint to query whether a room is available on a given time span.
 * add room availability check before recording a booking (cf. [`_validate_room_availability`](hotel/operations/bookings.py))
+* create a new `/available_rooms/v1` endpoint to retrieve all rooms available during a given time period.

 ## TO-DO
 * create an endpoint to retrieve all available rooms for a given time span.